pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxonomic Name Usage

 In the text of taxonomic articles we find strings like "*Heser stoevi* Deltschev, sp. n.".
 In our conceptualization these are called *taxonomic name usages* (TNU's) as they refer to  published scientific names from the domain of biological systematics.
 The taxonomic name usage consists of three parts:

-1. One or more words identifying the taxon (these can be Latinized or take the form of an identifier).
+1. Taxonomic name: one or more words identifying the taxon (a purported evolutionary entity in nature).
+These can be Latinized or take the form of an identifier.

-2. The name-and-year of the author(s) of the taxon.
+2. Taxonomic name author.
+The name-and-year of the author(s) of the taxonomic name.

 3. Taxonomic name status containing information about the type of the taxonomic name usage.

-In the example, "*Heser stoevi*" is the binomial Latinized species name, "Deltschev" is the name of the person who described the taxon and "sp. n." bears taxonomic (and nomenclatural) information indicating that this is a species new to science.
+In the example, "*Heser stoevi*" is the binomial Latinized species name, "Deltschev" is the name of the person who newly coined the name describing the taxon , and "sp. n." bears taxonomic (and nomenclatural) information indicating that this is a species new to science.

 Modeling-wise, we consider TNU's to be specialized instances of `pext:Mention` from the [PROTON Extensions module](http://ontotext.com/proton/).
 Furthermore,